 The Number 23 is not, as you might think, a psychological thriller starring Jim Carrey, but instead a wooden dildo made by Penetralia.
 That’s good news, since I don’t think this dildo is quite capable of handling the responsibility of being the cause of all things in the universe.
 It’s an okay dildo, but it’s not that good.
 The Penetralia Number 66 blew my mind, so standards were high coming into this one.
 Like the 66, the 23 comes in an epic wooden tube that ties shut with a piece of leather.
 Unlike the Number 66, the Number 23’s edges are rounded and nicely curved, although you can tell the shape is slightly imperfect.
 The coating also isn’t as thick as on a NobEssence piece, but . . . read more

 Nobody wants to know how the njoy Fun Wand is.
 Everyone just wants to know how the Fun Wand compares to the njoy Pure Wand.
 Which I think is totally fair.
 When your big sibling is the Pure Wand (A.K.A. one of the best things to ever enter my vagina), it’s clearly the overachiever in the family and you’re just the smaller, oddly-shaped younger sibling.
 The Fun Wand is also about $20 cheaper, which seems to be a draw for people originally looking at the Pure Wand.
 Same manufacturer, same shiny stainless steel, why not save a few bucks?
 Because YOU DON’T UNDERSTAND.
-Maintaining any semblance of objectivity with this one is hard1.
-But when one has experienced the glory of . . . read more
+Maintaining any semblance of objectivity with this one is hard ((…especially considering I never bother with objectivity in . . . read more

-My first wooden dildo was the NobEssence Linger, a meager yet bulbous1 little thing with a finger hole.
+My first wooden dildo was the NobEssence Linger, a meager yet bulbous ((I just looked at my Linger review and I wrote almost this exact phrase in it.
+Wow, I suck.)) little thing with a finger hole.
 The NobEssence Allure is like a second edition of the Linger, expanded and deluxe.
 The finger hole has been replaced with a G-spotting bulb, and the bloops on the shaft have been enlarged, elongated, and straightened out.
 The G-spotting bulb: good call.
 I never use finger holes anyway.
 Best replace them with something mind-blowing!
 My Allure is made of Black Palm, which I’ll sadly concede is not as beautiful as I thought it would be.
-I had unrealistic expectations, as I’d seen a photo of a Black Palm dildo… with flash.
-As we all know, flash changes everything, and it made the dark brown . . . read more
+I had unrealistic expectations, as I’d seen a photo of . . . read more

 Um… Er… How is this even… Why…?
 So you can express your racial preference… with a friend?
 No more arguing over whether you’ll use the creepy white double dong or the creepy black double dong?
 Or for solo use?
 Like, oh, I feel like fucking myself with a specifically white cock-side tonight!
 Also, there’s a fucking wire inside it.
 For twisting it into fantastical shapes.
 Why not.